-Still the nation’s youngest president, “Teddy” Roosevelt is noted today for his combination of rugged cowboy persona and progressive policies.
+While the neighborhood grew, the nation’s youngest president, Theodore ‘Teddy’ Roosevelt (though he preferred his childhood nickname ‘Teedie’ or his signature ‘TR’) became renowned for his combination of rugged cowboy persona and progressive policies.
 As an early proponent of the conservation movement, he protected 230 million acres of land and developed the national parks system.
-Wanting a more progressive party to fight for social and economic justice, he formed the Bull Moose Party in 1912 – named when Roosevelt declared during a speech that “It takes more than that to kill a bull moose.” just minutes after being wounded in an assassination attempt.
+After his presidency, wanting a more progressive party to fight for social and economic justice, he formed the Bull Moose Party in 1912 – named when Roosevelt declared during a speech that “It takes more than that to kill a bull moose,” just minutes after being wounded in an assassination attempt.

 President Roosevelt further endeared himself to local residents during his visit a 17-stop ‘Whistle Tour’ of Washington in 1903, when 150,000 people attended a parade through downtown Seattle.
 He toured the Northwest, and would later preserve much of the region’s natural beauty by creating National Parks, wildlife preserves, and other protected areas.
 During his visit to Seattle, Roosevelt is said to have visited Ravenna Park, where one of the landowners named the tree with the largest girth after the president; TR is said to have whispered his approval.